JayGreentreelive/lifechurch/weather/_posts/2017-12-31-no-service.md

 ---
 layout: announcement
-title: 2015 Christmas Services
+title: Services Cancelled
-permalink: /christmas-times/
+permalink: /weather/delays-cancellations/
-teaser: "The gifts we exchange this year can't compare to what God gave us on the first Christmas.
-Jesus brought unfailing love, unending hope, and unfaltering peace.
-We invite you to join us at LifeChurch.tv this Christmas to celebrate the gifts that only Christ can give."
+teaser: "The services for 12-31-2017 have been cancelled due to weather"
 feature: /announcements/assets/2015-11-12-christmas.jpg
 ---
 The gifts we exchange this year can't compare to what God gave us on the first Christmas.
 Jesus brought unfailing love, unending hope, and unfaltering peace.